GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex7_initial_binning.md

 ---

-### Overview
+## Overview

 With the mapping information computed in the last exercise, we can now perform binning.
 There are a multitude of good binning tools currently published, and each have their strengths and weaknesses.
 As there is no best tool for binning, the current strategy for binning is to use a number of different tools on your data, then use the tool `DAS_Tool` to evaluate all potential outcomes and define the best set of bins across all tools used.

 In our own workflow, we use the tools `MetaBAT`, `MaxBin`, and `CONCOCT` for binning, but there are many alternatives that are equally viable.
 In the interests of time, we are only going to demonstrate the first two tools.
-However, we recommend that you experiement with some of the following tools when conducting your own research.
+However, we recommend that you experiment with some of the following tools when conducting your own research.

 1. [GroopM](http://ecogenomics.github.io/GroopM/)
 1. [Tetra-ESOM](https://github.com/tetramerFreqs/Binning)